Skip to main content

 For Custom Mission Trips, each group leader will have a missions consultant from Thirst Missions assigned who will go through ministry opportunities in detail.
 All group leaders have scheduled conference calls to discuss the trip and are welcome to contact their trip consultants about any other questions that arise.

-16. What about on-location transportation?
+16. What about on-ground transportation?

 17. Are ministry materials provided?